Essential Nutrients to Support Thyroid function

 Causes of Hypothyroidism

 Hypothyroidism is a condition where the thyroid gland produces insufficient amounts of thyroid hormones.
-The causes of hypothyroidism(what causes hypothyroidism/hypothyroidism causes) can vary, but here are some common ones:
+The hypothyroidism causes can vary, but here are some common ones to understand what causes hypothyroidism:

-1. Autoimmune thyroiditis (Hashimoto’s thyroiditis): This is the most common cause of hypothyroidism(what causes hypothyroidism/hypothyroidism causes) in the United States.
+1. Autoimmune thyroiditis (Hashimoto’s thyroiditis): This is one of the most common hypothyroidism causes.
 It occurs when the body’s immune system attacks the thyroid gland, leading to inflammation and damage to the gland.

 2. Radioactive iodine treatment or surgery: Treatment for hyperthyroidism, which involves the use of radioactive iodine or surgery to remove the thyroid gland, can sometimes result in hypothyroidism.
+Hence, it can also be considered one of the hypothyroidism causes.

 4. Congenital hypothyroidism: This is a rare form of hypothyroidism that is present at birth.
 It can be caused by genetic defects or developmental abnormalities in the thyroid gland.
+Hence, genetic defects can also be one of the hypothyroidism causes.

 5. Pituitary gland disorders: The pituitary gland produces thyroid-stimulating hormone (TSH), which signals the thyroid gland to produce thyroid hormones.
 Disorders that affect the pituitary gland can lead to hypothyroidism.
+This can be one of the hypothyroidism causes.

 7. Pregnancy: Hypothyroidism can develop during pregnancy, particularly in women with a history of thyroid problems or autoimmune disorders.

-It’s important to note that these are not the only causes of hypothyroidism(what causes hypothyroidism), and sometimes the cause is unknown.
-If you suspect that you may have hypothyroidism, it’s important to speak with a healthcare provider for a proper diagnosis and treatment plan.
+Now that you know what causes hypothyroidism, it’s important to note that these are not the only hypothyroidism causes, and sometimes the cause is unknown.
+If you suspect that you may have any of these hypothyroidism symptoms, it’s important to speak with a healthcare provider for a proper diagnosis of the hypothyroidism causes and a treatment plan.

-When to see a doctor for Hypothyroidism
+When to See a Doctor for Hypothyroidism

-1. You are experiencing symptoms: Symptoms of hypothyroidism(symptoms of hypothyroidism in infants/symptoms of hypothyroidism in children) can be vague and may be attributed to other conditions.
+1. You are experiencing symptoms: Symptoms of hypothyroidism can be vague and may be attributed to other conditions.
 If you are experiencing symptoms such as fatigue, weight gain, or cold intolerance, it’s important to speak with a healthcare provider to determine if hypothyroidism may be the cause.

 2. You have a family history of thyroid problems: If you have a family history of thyroid problems, you may be at higher risk for developing hypothyroidism.
 It’s important to discuss your family history with a healthcare provider and have your thyroid function checked regularly.